The Skeleton Key: Dismantle

 This is how we start.

-If you hold an identity often harmed by white ciswomen, such as trans* or non-binary folks, I would not recommend joining in this course.
-We will be looking at the specific ways cisgender white women cause harm, and doing so means this may not be a safe space for non-cis women.
+**If you hold an identity often harmed by white ciswomen, such as transwomen or non-binary folks, I would not recommend joining in this course.
+We will be looking at the specific way white cisgender* women cause harm and perpetuate white supremacy, and doing so means this may not be a safe space for non-cis women.

 As white women, we need a way to extract ourselves from the poison that keeps us small, afraid and dangerous.